 As previously mentioned, attendees can request copies of the data you have on them.
 However, that’s not all.
 They can also ask you to transfer this data to other parties, even competitors.

 Therefore, you need to make sure to provide the data in a common format, one that is readily machine-readable, regardless of whether you are sending the data to the owner of said data or to a third party upon the owner’s request.

 Both the processes and the products of a company need to take data security into account.

-This means that software and website designers and developers should consider these factors at the very beginning of the design phase.
+This means that event management software and website designers and developers should consider these factors at the very beginning of the design phase.
 The event organizers have to devise ways to collect data in a way that prevents any security breaches.

 The products most affected by this mandate will be the ones that help you collect and store the attendees’ data, as well as any other products where this data may be used, such as CRM.